Results 49 - 56 of 485 results

 1869 - Sampson Low, London - First Edition

-A superb example of this rare instructional, dealing with the design of yachts, together with a short overview of yacht sailing.
+A superb example of this rare little instructional, dealing with the design of yachts, together with a short overview of yacht sailing.
 Illustrated with frontispiece from a drawing by John Brett, engraved by J. D. Cooper.

 Despite the notification of this being the